Acheiropoieta: Lord of Miracles of Buga

 This is a tridimensional image of Jesus Christ crucified that comes from the 16th century, and it is attributed to a miraculous event occurred to an Amerindian woman of this South American Andean region, who worked washing clothes for wealthy families of the city of Buga.

-On October 5, 2006, a team of specialists, using four different complementary technologies: X-rays, ultraviolet rays, pigment and stratigraphic analysis of the image, certified its well-preserved condition.
+On October 5, 2006, a team of specialists, using four different complementary technologies: X-rays, ultraviolet rays, pigment and stratigraphic analysis of the image, certified it was in a well-preserved condition.

 Official celebration in the religious Catholic calendar: September 14.

 Our Lady of The Pillar

 According to ancient Spanish tradition in the early days of Christianity, James the Great, one of the original Twelve Apostles of Jesus Christ, was preaching the Gospel in what was then the pagan land of Caesaraugusta (now Zaragoza), in the Roman province of Hispania.
 He was disheartened with his mission, having made only a few converts.
 While he was praying by the banks of the Ebro River with some of his disciples, Mary miraculously appeared before him atop a pillar accompanied by angels.
 Mary assured James that the people would eventually be converted and their faith would be as strong as the pillar she was standing on.
 She gave him the pillar as a symbol and a wooden image of herself.
 James was also instructed to build a chapel on the spot where she left the pillar.

 It is generally believed that Mary would have appeared to James through bilocation, as she was still living either in Ephesus or Jerusalem at the time of this event.
 She is believed to have died three to fifteen years after Jesus' death.
 After establishing the church, James returned to Jerusalem with some of his disciples where he became a martyr, beheaded in 44 AD under Herod Agrippa.
 His disciples allegedly returned his body to Spain.